In this article you learn how to configure a connector cable for the Makita LXT digital interface:

 2-Pin JST-XT 2.56

-A better approach may be to reconfigure the connector to a 2-pin JST XT 2.54mm pitch plug.
-This plug is readily available, cheap, small, simple to crimp, and fits perfectly the 2.56mm pitch of typical PCBs.
+This plug type is readily available, cheap, small, simple to crimp, and fits perfectly the 2.56mm pitch of typical PCBs.

 Cut off the other four wires.